jcsteh/osara/readme.md

 There is also an action to toggle each setting; e.g. OSARA: Toggle Report position when scrubbing.
 These do not have keyboard shortcuts mapped by default, but you can add shortcuts in the Actions dialog (hit F4 to go there).

+Although there is no option in this dialog to configure whether OSARA should automatically check for updates when REAPER starts, OSARA respects the setting for REAPER updates.
+You can configure this via the "Automatically check for new versions of REAPER on startup" option in the General section of REAPER Preferences.

 ### Miscellaneous Actions
 OSARA also includes some other miscellaneous actions.